peternewman/companion-module-cuez-automator-draft/companion/HELP.md

-## Sony Bravia
+## TinkerList Cuez Automator

-This module will allow you to control Sony Bravia TVs such as the FWD-65X950G.
+This module will allow you to control TinkerList's Cuez Automator.

 ### Configuration

-- The remote device must be configured to use a PSK.
-- The module makes HTTP requests over port 80.
+- The module makes HTTP requests over port 7070.

 ### To use the module